kaazing/gateway/doc/security/p_aaa_inject.md

     Note: For information about login modules, see [Configure a Chain of Login Modules](p_aaa_config_lm.md). the Gateway includes an [SPI (Service Provider Interface)](../apidoc/server/gateway/server/spi/index.md) called `ProtocolInjection`.

 6. Start (or restart) the Gateway, then connect a new client.

+    After authentication succeeds, the Gateway establishes a connection to the back-end server.
+At this point, if a Principal of type `ProtocolInjection` is present, the Gateway sends the specified bytes to the back-end server before any data from the client are sent.

 Notes
 -----